 Application Icons and Launch Images for iOS

-This sample, previously named Icons, demonstrates the proper use of application icons and launch images on iOS.
+This sample, previously named Icons, demonstrates the proper configuration of application icons and launch images on iOS.

-Every app is required to have an app icon.
-In addition, it is recommended that apps also provide icons for additional areas outside of the app including: Homescreen, Spotlight, the Settings app, and when creating an Ad Hoc build and adding it to iTunes.
+Every app is required to include an app icon.
+It is recommended that apps also provide icons for: Spotlight, the Settings app, and when creating an Ad Hoc build and adding it to iTunes.
 See QA1686: App Icons on iPad and iPhone, for a complete listing of icons required for iPhone, iPad, and Universal apps <https://developer.apple.com/library/ios/qa/qa1686/_index.html>.

 iOS 6.0 or later